JeanChristopheMorinPerso/OpenTimelineIO-JS-Bindings/README.md

 * `std::optional` is working.
 * Tests live in the [tests](./tests) directory.
 * Tests are run automatically on every push using GitHub Actions.

-Right now, files will be installed in the `./install` directory.
-This is hardcoded.

 To run the tests, run `npm test`.
 [Jest](https://jestjs.io/) is used as a the test runner.
 Additional arguments can be passed to Jest like this: `npm test -- <additional arguments>`.